soyart/webtools/artnoi.com/src/blog/2024/kbtg-sucks/index.md

 > Not code structure

 They are also obsessed with microservices.
-And I have yet to found another project with such stupid microservice architecture.
+And I have yet to found another system that had done microservice this wrong.

-It's as if they map each microservice to an SQL table.

 They some how managed to build microservice system *without* any of the usual benefits from the pattern.